vinuesa/get_phylomarkers/docs/GET_PHYLOMARKERS_manual.md

 ```

-All ++gene tree searches are run in parallel** under the modelset with the following parameters: -mset XXX -m MFP -nt 1 -alrt 1000 -fast
+- All **gene tree searches are run in parallel** under the modelset with the following parameters: -mset XXX -m MFP -nt 1 -alrt 1000 -fast

 - IQT species-tree searches on the supermatrix:

 	      -S <string> quoted 'comma-separated list' of base models to be evaluated by IQ-TREE
 	         when estimating the species tree from the concatenated supermatrix.

-If no -S is passed, then sinlge default models are used, as shown below:
+- If no -S is passed, then sinlge default models are used, as shown below:

 ```
  - for DNA alignments [default: GTR]